vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 > :::image type="content" source="media/asr-defender365-05b-mem3.png" alt-text="The Endpoint security Attack surface reduction pane" lightbox="media/asr-defender365-05b-mem3.png":::

 > [!NOTE]
-> If you have a Microsoft Defender 365 E5 (or Windows E5?) license, this link will open the Microsoft Defender 365  Reports > Attack surface reductions > [Configurations](https://security.microsoft.com/asr?viewid=configuration) tab.
+> If you have a Microsoft Defender 365 E5 (or Windows E5?)
+License, this link opens the Microsoft Defender 365  Reports > Attack surface reductions > [Configurations](https://security.microsoft.com/asr?viewid=configuration) tab.

 ### Add exclusions

 This tab provides a method to select detected entities (for example, false positives) for exclusion.
 When exclusions are added, the report provides a summary of the expected impact.

 > [!NOTE]
-> Microsoft Defender Antivirus AV exclusions are honored by attack surface reduction rules.
+> Attack surface reduction rules honor Microsoft Defender Antivirus (AV) exclusion.
 See [Configure and validate exclusions based on extension, name, or location](configure-extension-file-exclusions-microsoft-defender-antivirus.md).

 > [!div class="mx-imgBorder"]
 > :::image type="content" source="media/asr-defender365-06d.png" alt-text="The pane for exclusion of the detected file" lightbox="media/asr-defender365-06d.png":::

 > [!NOTE]
-> If you have a Microsoft Defender 365 E5 (or Windows E5?) license, this link will open the Microsoft Defender 365  Reports > Attack surface reductions > [Exclusions](https://security.microsoft.com/asr?viewid=exclusions) tab.
+> If you have a Microsoft Defender 365 E5 (or Windows E5?)
+License, this link will open the Microsoft Defender 365  Reports > Attack surface reductions > [Exclusions](https://security.microsoft.com/asr?viewid=exclusions) tab.

 For more information about using the attack surface reduction rules report, see [Attack surface reduction rules reports](attack-surface-reduction-rules-report.md).